rtyler/brokenco.de/_posts/2014-11-02-javaone-jruby-demos.md

 execute Java and Ruby code on the fly, which I hope made for a compelling presentation.

-The following are worth mentioning here:
+The following are the demos worth mentioning here:

 ### ascii table from jar

 In [this
 demo](https://github.com/rtyler/javaone-jruby-demo/blob/master/ascii-table-from-jar.rb)
-I had grabbed some random Java code from the internet and wrote some Ruby glue to make use of it.
+I had grabbed some random Java code from the internet to print ascii-only formatted tables, and wrote some Ruby glue to make use of it.
 Copying and pasting this code into a running Pry session and you'll get a nice table drawn in your console.

 ~~~
 [16] pry(main)> puts make_table(headers, mails)